GoogleCloudPlatform/storage-sdrs/readme/README-executor.md

 A GLOBAL rule applies to all buckets that are specified by dataset rules and acts as a default retention period.
 For example, if the GLOBAL retention period is 60 days then the objects in `gs://mybucket/test` will be deleted after 60 days.

+The above rules can be managed through [Configuration Service](./README-configuration.md).
+A user can delete a dataset on demand and this type of retention execution is called user-initiated(USER type) or delete marker, an pre-defined GCS object user creates in a dataset.

 NOTE: SDRS allows **ONLY ONE** GLOBAL rule.
 This rule is denoted by configurable project ID and storage values.

 ## Execution Service Design